What if I don't agree with the initial suspension?

 Who attends the hearing?

 The principal and/or assistant principal, or dean of students from your child's school will attend the hearing.
-The school resource officer (SRO) may also attend.
-Additionally, the school may bring witnesses to testify.
 The hearing officer also has the discretion to invite additional school personnel.
 It is important that both you and your child attend the hearing so that your child has an opportunity to provide his/her version of the incident.
 You are allowed to have witnesses come and testify on your child's behalf.
 You are also allowed to have an attorney if you choose.
 In addition, the Department of Student Services and Equity administrator will facilitate the session and if needed, a translator or interpreter may also be present.

-The Department of Student Services and Equity administrator has a wide range of consequences at his/her discretion, including, but not limited to:
+The Department of Student Services and Equity administrator has a wide range of outcomes at his/her discretion, including, but not limited to:

 - Alternative education program placement